QuicksilverSlick/Executive-AI/dev-handoff-report.md

 ## 1. Root Cause Analysis

-The root cause of the connection failure was a `ReferenceError: templatizeInstructions is not defined` in the client-side code.
-This error occurred because the `templatizeInstructions` utility function, which was added to resolve an earlier issue with untemplatized `instructions`, was not correctly bundled and made available to the `WebRTCVoiceAgent` at runtime.
+The root cause of the component failing to load was a `ReferenceError: DEFAULT_SESSION_CONFIG is not defined` in the `WebRTCVoiceAssistant.tsx` component.
+This error occurred because the `DEFAULT_SESSION_CONFIG` object, which is defined in `types/index.ts`, was not being imported into the component, making it unavailable at runtime.

 ## 2. Implemented Fixes

 To resolve this issue, the following changes were made:

-- **Created Utility File**: A new utility file was created at `/src/lib/voice-agent/utils.ts` to house the `templatizeInstructions` function.

-- **Updated Imports**: The `WebRTCVoiceAgent` was updated to import the `templatizeInstructions` function from the new utility file, ensuring it is correctly bundled and available at runtime.

-- **Removed Duplicate Function**: The old, problematic `templatizeInstructions` function was removed from the `types/index.ts` file to prevent duplicate definitions and maintain a clean codebase.
+- **Added Import Statement**: An import statement was added to `WebRTCVoiceAssistant.tsx` to correctly import the `DEFAULT_SESSION_CONFIG` object from `types/index.ts`.

-These changes fully resolve the `ReferenceError` and ensure that the voice agent can successfully initialize and operate as intended.
+This change fully resolves the `ReferenceError` and ensures that the voice agent can successfully initialize and operate as intended.

 ## 3. Validation and Current Status